The Best Way to Fly Across France

 Paris Nord was not as busy and better designed so it was easy to find my platform.
 I boarded my Thalys coach in plenty of time for the third leg of my journey.

-This was a trip I had been waiting a year and a half to take.
-Some backstory: many of you know that I design book layouts as a “job.”
+This leg of the journey was a trip I had been waiting a year and a half to take.
+Some backstory: many of you know that I sometmes design book layouts for clients.
 A couple years ago, I began working on a book for the Solutionary Rail organization in the US.
 Their challenging goal is to electrify the Northern rail corridor between Chicago and Seattle.
 It is a fascinating project and I assisted in preparing their book, Solutionary Rail, for publication in the fall of 2016.
 In the chapter about rail electrification around the world, this route between Paris and Amsterdam was mentioned:

 Belgium runs its rail network on wind power and has covered a two-mile canopy on the Amsterdam-Paris high-speed line with 16,000 solar panels that power the line.